 Your website is up and running.
 Your e-commerce site is connecting with potential customers and brand awareness is on the rise.
 You’re seeing an increase in conversions and sales.

-This is all great news!
+This all great news!
 You’ve already completed a ton of work and set yourself up for success.
 But are you reaching as many potential customers as possible?

 When your site is generating some sales, but maybe not as many as you’d like, that’s when it’s time for Conversion Optimization.
-This is a way to fine-tune your approach and create marketing strategies which engage with potential customers in the most effective way possible.
+This a way to fine-tune your approach and create marketing strategies which engage with potential customers in the most effective way possible.

 Here’s your Complete Guide to Conversion Optimization:

 Conversion Optimization is primarily centered on A/B testing.
-Also called split testing, this is when you simultaneously publish two pieces of content which have minor differences.
+Also called split testing, this when you simultaneously publish two pieces of content which have minor differences.